 New data finds one American is dying from alcohol, drugs and suicide every four minutes — that’s the highest number recorded so far.

 Guns are the third leading cause of injury-related death in the country.
-Every year, nearly 12,000 gun homicides happen in the U.S., and for every person killed, two more are injured.
+Every year, more than 12,000 gun homicides happen in the U.S., and for every person killed with a gun, two more are injured.
 Whether Congress will do anything about this violence is a whole other (depressing) article.
 But there is evidence that change is possible.